-I came up with an idea for DIY flooring that I don’t even have a name for but “wood aquarelle” is where I drew my inspiration for this bold idea!
+I came up with an idea for DIY plywood flooring featuring DIY marbled wood stain that’s difficult to describe.
+I’m not even sure what to call it (marbled? water color? watery?), but “wood aquarelle” is where I drew my inspiration for this bold idea!

 Here’s a little teaser of the finished floor, if you missed it:

-In a very rare moment for a DIYer, my plywood floor idea actually turned out how I envisioned it.
+In a very rare moment for a DIYer, my DIY plywood floor idea with DIY marbled wood stain actually turned out how I envisioned it.
 Mostly.

 But let’s backtrack a little and talk about why I decided on a plywood floor – something I had been very dubious about in the past.
 My plans for the fish room floor had three requirements: cheap, easy, and cute.